Here you'll find some of our most frequently encountered problems and recommended resolutions.

 The password change is immediate and there is no need to log out and back in again.
 Contrariwise, if you are forcibly logged out after attempting to change your password, then your attempt was not successful and your password remains as it was.

-Once connected via VPN, if you cannot login via ssh in the normal way, look carefully at the error message received to help diagnose the issue and see what your options are.
+If you cannot connect via ssh, look carefully at the error message received to help diagnose the issue and see what your options are.

 |Message||Explanation & Resolution|